 - We accept unopened pet food and treats.

-- We accept new and gently used blankets (with no stuffing or batting), towels, flat sheets and other goods, like leashes/collars, toys, cleaning supplies, etc.
+- We accept new and gently used blankets (with no stuffing or batting), towels, flat sheets, leashes and collars, toys (no catnip), cleaning supplies and some office supplies.

 - We are sometimes able to accept pet medications and medical supplies, but it depends on what it is.
 Please email us >> to check if we can use what you have.